JFLarvoire/SysToolsLib/Docs/System Script Libraries.md

-# System Script Libraries for Tcl/Tk, Bash, Batch, PowerShell
+ï»¿# System Script Libraries for Tcl/Tk, Bash, Batch, PowerShell

 The System Tools Library includes four system script libraries, for the four scripting languages that I regularly use.
 These libraries regroup functions that I found useful over the years, for developing and debugging powerful system management scripts.